 Related to that is image optimization.
 Titles, descriptions, captions and alt-text send important signals to search engines and factor in to your authority.

 QuickTip #4: Use images and multimedia wisely.
 Don’t just force-feed them onto a page because you just heard Google likes them.
 Most content management systems (like WordPress and many others) allow you to optimize your images…so take the extra time with each image and do just that.

 Google doesn’t like stale websites.
 They like websites that not only add content on a regular basis, but especially websites that occasionally update entire sections of content on existing pages.
 You may have noticed that Google often shows a page’s last update for certain pages.

-QuickTip #5: It’s a best practice to review your own website periodically to see if it needs to be updated just to keep pace with changes in your business.
+QuickTip #5: It’s a best practice to review your school's website periodically to see if it needs to be updated just to keep pace with changes in your school.
 Can anything be said better, or different, or more thoroughly (or more concisely)?
-One of the reasons Blogs are so popular is that they give a place to add fresh content regularly without junking up the rest of your website.
+One of the reasons blogs are so popular is that they give a place to add fresh content regularly without junking up the rest of your website.

 Want to know the other 197 Google ranking factors?
 Probably not, but if you want some help with them, just contact us and we’ll do a complimentary analysis and make a few suggestions.
 No charge (that’s the complimentary part).